Diploma in Engineering (Electrical and Electronics)

 This module equips participants with necessary knowledge and skillsets to handle projects that start from front-end prototyping to final realisation of the product.
 The front end work involves different prototyping platform to set up the circuit and basic laboratory equipment such as digital multi-meter, oscilloscope, and function generator to test and verify the circuit performance.

-2. Certificate in Analogue Electronics and Applications
+2. Certificate in Electronic Devices and Sensors System

 Data Acquisition and Sensors